Article A - Annual General Meeting Guide

 The Nomination Committee shall be chaired by the Past Chair and will be made up of the Past Chair, Chair and Vice-Chair.
 Candidates for Executive Council positions shall be solicited from the membership and the final slate of candidates shall be identified no later than 60 days prior to the Annual General Meeting.
 The slate of new Executive Council members shall be presented for an electronic vote no later than 60 days prior to the Annual General Meeting.

-The newly elected Executive Council will be introduced at the Annual General Meeting.
+The newly elected Executive Council will be introduced at the AGM.

 If necessary, the Nomination Committee may accept to advance an Executive Council Member to a different position prior to the time commitment noted above, in order to fill a vacant position on the Executive Council.